 Did I mention that you should do your research?
 Not all application links are the same.
 Sometimes referral links show offers that are higher than other offers, sometimes they are lower, and sometimes they are exactly the same.
 Always check to make sure that you are getting the best offer before you apply.
 At the very least, research the current public offer on the bank’s website before using another link.

 Referrals can be especially helpful if you and another person are planning together.
 You can refer each other to cards and earn additional bonuses.
 Not all cards offer referrals, but those that do can greatly benefit your plan.
 I was planning alone, but I was still able to achieve my goal.
 (Some of the links I have included on this page are referrals.)

-My original plan was for an eight day Disney World/Universal Studios/Sea World vacation for three people.
+My original plan was for an eight-day Disney World/Universal Studios/Sea World vacation for three people.
 We would stay near Sea World for the first part of our stay and on Disney property for the remainder.
 This plan later morphed into a RunDisney vacation for myself and a friend when my two teens decided that they didn’t want to go on vacation.
-Since this change happened late in the process, I actually ended up with more points, miles, and cash than I needed.
-I’m saving these for a future trip.
+Since this change happened late in the process, I ended up with more points, miles, and cash than I needed for my revised trip plan.
+I’m saving those points and miles for a future trip.
 For this trip, I was able to “pay” for train fare to the airport, four one-way airline tickets, hotel accommodations for six nights, two five-day ParkHopper tickets, race registration fees, meals for myself, and souvenirs.
 Here is a breakdown of the rewards programs that I used to pay for the trip.

 - American Express Delta Business Gold – I used the miles earned to pay for our departing flight.